Families of symplectic Galois representations over small parabolic eigenvarieties for Siegel cuspforms of genus $2$: Refined families of symplectic Galois representations over small parabolic eigenvarieties

 \begin{Remark} Compared with \cite[Conjecture 5.1.3 \& Remark 5.2.4]{BC}, one sees that we stated the adjoint Bloch--Kato conjecture using the geometric Bloch--Kato Selmer group instead of the crystalline Bloch--Kato Selmer group $H^1_f$.
 A priori, our version is stronger than the one in \cite{BC}.
 However, \cite[Prediction 4.2]{Bellaiche-BK} and the following proposition provides evidence for Conjecture \ref{Conjecture: geometric adjoint BK conjecture}. \end{Remark}

 \begin{Proposition} Keep the notations and assumptions as above.
-Suppose there exists a totally real number field $F$ and a automorphic representation $\Pi$ for $\GL_{4/F}$ with the following properties: \begin{enumerate} \item[(i)] There exists a Galois representation $\rho_{\Pi}$ attached to $\Pi$ and \item[(ii)] The image $\overline{\rho}_x(\Gal_{F(\zeta_p)})$ is adequate (in the sense of \cite[Definition 3.1.1]{Allen-dukepaper}), where $\overline{\rho}_x$ is the residual representation. \end{enumerate} Then, $H^1_g(\Q, \ad \rho_x) = 0$. \end{Proposition} \begin{proof} Note that we have a natural Galois-equivariant inclusion which induces the inclusion However, under the assumptions above, \cite[Theorem B]{Allen-dukepaper} implies that We then conclude the result. \end{proof}
+Suppose the weak functorial transfer from $\GSp_4$ to $\GL_4$ exists for $f$ and the restriction $\rho_x|_{\Gal_{F(\zeta_p^{\infty})}}$ is irreducible.
+Then, $H^1_g(\Q, \ad \rho_x) = 0$. \end{Proposition} \begin{proof} Note that the Galois representation for the weak transfer is $\mathrm{std}\circ \rho_f$ and we have a natural Galois-equivariant inclusion which induces the inclusion However, under the assumptions above, \cite[Theorem 6.3]{Thorne-nonvanishing} (see also \cite[Theorem B]{Allen-dukepaper}) implies that We then conclude the result. \end{proof}

-\begin{Remark} We remark that \cite[Theorem C]{Kret-Shin} shows the existence of the totally real number field $F$ and the automorphic representation $\Pi$ under some hypotheses. \end{Remark}
+\begin{Remark} In \cite{PSS-transfer}, Pitale--Saha--Schmidt showed the existence of the weak functorial transfer if $f$ has full level.
+Also note that, Asgari--Shahidi \cite{AS-GSp4toGL4} established such a transfer for generic automorphic representations for $\GSp_4$.
+However, automorphic representations associated with holomorphic Siegel modular forms are not generic. \end{Remark}